Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 2. Select the desired variant view in the *Variants* drop-down list.
-  Depending on the selection, the product list displays all products or only the master products.
+  Depending on the selection, the product list displays all products including their variants or only the single and master products.